vEnhance/1802/src/vectors.typ

   image("figures/vectors-parallelepiped.svg", width: auto),
   caption: [Three vectors in $RR^3$ making a parallelepiped.], ) <fig-parallelepiped>

+You might noticed that the word "signed" has slipped in before "area" and "volume".
+What does that mean?
+Well, if you only care about the area of the volume itself, it doesn't matter for you; you should just take the absolute value of the determinant.
+But the sign carries a bit more information.

+#todo[describe 2d and right hand rule]

 #digression[
   If you're interested in the proof of these results